 Fill your bottle about two-thirds of the way with carrier oil, then add 20 drops or so of essential oils.
 Swirl to combine, then insert a handful of bamboo skewers into the bottle.
 (Make sure to choose bamboo skewers that stick out several inches from the top of your container to help carry the scent.)

-I went the essential oils route and added fractionated coconut oil to the bottle first, then 20 to 30 drops of both Lavender and Lemon (my favorite scent combo!)
-You could also use almond oil, jojoba oil, olive oil…or any other type of carrier oil you like.
+I used fractionated coconut oil in my reed diffuser, then added 10-15 drops each of lavender and lemon essential oils.
+(Lavender and lemon is one of my favorite scent combos!)
+In place of FCO, you could use almond oil, jojoba oil, olive oil, or any other type of carrier oil you like.

-Place the finished reed diffuser somewhere in your home where it won’t be knocked over by children or pets.
-Within 24 hours you will begin to notice a lovely light fragrance beginning to perfume your room.
+Leave the skewers alone for about an hour, then flip them over to saturate the dry sections and speed up the saturation process.
+Place your finished reed diffuser somewhere it won’t be knocked over by children or pets, and within 24 hours you will begin to notice the lovely fragrance perfuming your space.

-Rotate the ends of the reeds or skewers once a week to refresh and prolong the fragrance.
+Flip the skewers over about once a week to refresh the fragrance.